Buckeye-AutoDrive/entrance_exam/README.md

 ## Important Notes

 - Make sure to thoroughly test your code before submission.
-- Incomplete or improperly submitted tasks may not be considered.
 - Refer to the individual task READMEs for specific instructions related to each task.